jumbo-tech-campus/xcsummary/README.md

 [Live HTML Example](http://htmlpreview.github.io/?https://github.com/MacPaw/xcsummary/blob/master/resources/example/result.html)

+## Improvements

+### Attachments

+In the original [xcsummary](https://github.com/MacPaw/xcsummary) the reports become very long if you have a lot of failing tests.
+This because of full size screenshots.
+In this version we improved that with only showing smaller thumbnails.
+When you mouse over the small thumbnail the full size screenshot is showed.

+### Collapse tests

+In the report you are able to collapse failing tests.

+### Fonts

+We changed the default font-family to `Menlo, Consolas, monospace`

 ## Inspiration
 xcsummary is completely inspired by [xcpretty](https://github.com/supermarin/xcpretty), we really love it and use it.
 But since xcpretty has some [issues](https://github.com/supermarin/xcpretty/issues/251) with screenshots collection, we decided to create our own one :)